KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 ## Proposal

 The scope of this proposal is limited to the creation/packaging of a Konduit Serving uberjar, which may be deployed in many forms (Docker, RPM, WAR, etc).
-Note that non-Java packaging/deployments of pipelines is out of scope (i.e., deploy a pure C++ binary); OSGi support is relevant but only in scope to the extent that an OSGi-based system could work with (or build on top of) the functionality described in this proposal.
+Note that non-Java packaging/deployments of pipelines is out of scope (i.e., deploy a pure C++ binary); OSGi support is relevant but only in scope to the extent that an OSGi-based system could work with (or is build on top of) the functionality described in this proposal.

 **Proposal Goals**